 - 3-1.
 PURPOSE The purpose of the Classification Plan is to: - a. group together similar positions with a common class title; - b. evaluate the complexity and responsibility of each class using a set of established factors; - c. provide a means for evaluating requests to upgrade an individual position; and - d. identify positions and classes across all Town departments that are at similar range of complexity and responsibility. - 3-2.
-ADMINISTRATION OF CLASSIFICATION SYSTEM The Personnel Board is responsible for the administration of the Classification System.
-The Personnel Board allocates (assigns) each covered position to a class and evaluates that class using a set of objective and established factors and assigns a grade level to the class.
+ADMINISTRATION OF CLASSIFICATION SYSTEM The Personnel BoardHuman

+Resources Board is responsible for the administration of the Classification System.
+The Personnel BoardHuman Resources Board allocates (assigns) each covered position to a class and evaluates that class using a set of objective and established factors and assigns a grade level to the class.
+The Personnel BoardHuman Resources Board, in consultation with the Town Administrator, shall perform periodic reviews of the objective factors and methodology used by the Personnel BoardHuman Resources Board for classification.